patfiaux/CRSsim/README.md

 ### 1.2.2.
 Setting up simulation flags
 Running a simulation will generate a **guide information file**, a **counts file** and an **enhancer file** (described above).

-We have created an empty directory for you (`./CRSsim/Example_simulations`), within which you can generate these output files.
-Navigate into this directory and begin setting the option flags.
+After sourcing the CRSsim script you can begin setting the option flags.
 There are several different flags which have no default arguments and must be supplied by the user.
 Below is an outline on how to set these required flags.

 1. Flags are set up as an R list object.
 Run the following command in R to create this object:
 ``` r